pschool-in/curriculum/content/grammar/pronoun/pronoun-selectWord.md

 ```
 The principal told us that *she* is our new teacher.
 *He* wants to buy a new cycle.
-Teacher told everyone that *her* name is Meera.
+The teacher told everyone that *her* name is Meera.
 On Wednesday, *they* will go to the market.
 Meera thinks that *she* is very intelligent.
 *They* are studying together.